How to Handle Live Closed Captioning – and the Challenges

-Be sure to introduce any other speakers by name, as well!
-This allows your audience to differentiate between speakers, and best practice would call for testing each speaking participant’s microphone and audio quality prior to the start of the event.
+Also, be sure to introduce any other speakers by name.
+This allows your audience to differentiate between speakers, and best practice calls for testing each speaking participant’s microphone and audio quality prior to the start of the event.

 Verbally describe any visual media.

-If your live event includes presentation of images or videos as visual aids, be sure to verbally describe the purpose and content of each one.
-The description doesn’t need to be long, but it should be enough that your audience can understand whether the media is for visual effect (purely decorative) or communicates meaning (i.e. infographics, visual data, and so on).
+If your live event includes the presentation of images or videos as visual aids, be sure to verbally describe the purpose and content of each one.
+The description doesn’t need to be long, but it should be enough that your audience can understand whether the media is for visual effect (purely decorative) or communicates meaning (i.e. infographics or visual data).

 Present with live closed captioning using Google Slides.

-When using the Chrome browser, Google Slides allows presenters to turn on automatic captions to display a speaker’s words in real time.
-Using your device’s microphone or an external microphone, automatic closed captions will populate that allow you to adjust the sizing and position.
+When using the Chrome browser, Google Slides allows presenters to turn on automatic captions to display a speaker’s words in real-time.
+Using your device’s microphone or an external microphone, you can use automatic closed captions that will populate and allow you to adjust the sizing and position.

 While this is a great resource for live captioning, it’s worth noting a couple of the feature’s limitations.
 Currently, Google Slides is only offering live captions in U.S. English and, once activated by the presenter, the viewers do not have the ability to toggle captions on/off from their end.
 Because of this, Google recommends notifying your audience of the source of live captioning before getting started.

-Another heads up: live captions are not stored through Google – despite this, it’s still a fantastic (and free!) live captioning solution for those who don’t already have one.
+Another heads up: Live captions are not stored through Google.
+Despite this caveat, it’s still a fantastic (and free!) live captioning solution for those who don’t already have one.
 This just means that if you’re planning on distributing the captioned presentation at a later time, be sure to make a recording during the original live presentation.

 Send out a recording of the event ASAP.

-Recording your live event has more benefits than just accessibility, including things like audience retention, lead generation, and creation of derivative content.
-On top of distributing a recording of the event, you can also provide participants with any supplemental materials that were used during the event (like PowerPoints).
+Recording your live event has more benefits than just accessibility, including audience retention, lead generation, and the creation of derivative content.
+On top of distributing a recording of the event, you can also provide participants with any supplemental materials that were used during the event, such as PowerPoint slides.